For this spectral analysis, Saint-Gobain Crystals supplies two key components:

 Flat crystals can be supplied unmounted or mounted onto holders.
 Saint-Gobain can provide standard or custom holders.
 The curved crystals used in instruments such as microprobes, scanning electron microscopes, Synchrotrons, XFEL, Plasma Physics are always supplied on tailor-made holders.

-Two main types of focusing configurations may be considered:
+Two main types of focusing configurations are:

 The Johann Geometry (semi-focusing)